nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/en_Manual_OuterWilds_Nicopopxd.md

 - "DreamWorld Fake Fireplace": allow you to go through the fake fireplace in Shrouded Woodlands.
 - "DreamWorld Fake Wall": allow you to go through the fake wall in Endless Canyon.
 - "DreamWorld Hidden Hand": this and DreamWorld Grabbing Hands allows you to go and turn off the light in Starlit Cove.
-- "EYE > Progressive Slide burning room": unlocks going in the burning rooms, the order is from the main entrance follow the water.
+- "Progressive Slide burning room": unlocks going in the burning rooms, the order is from the main entrance follow the water.
-- "EYE > Progressive Datamined Sealed Vault Code": replace the last 2 glitch to open the vault, counts from left to right with the vault behind you, first one is useless.
+- "Progressive Datamined Sealed Vault Code": replace the last 2 glitch to open the vault, counts from left to right with the vault behind you, first one is useless.

 ### Goal Items